 (80+ appearances) 2 Albums and Band changes at the end of the year

 With changes in the band a second album was quickly needed and the result was a very dense, ground breaking heavy 'electric-folk' album with no drums (decision led by Martin) and was a sound that would define the bands early years.
-It reached 45 in the charts and was widely regarded as an electric folk masterpiece, getting the attention of critics and influential Radio DJ's like John Peel.
+It reached 45 in the charts, which was unheard of for a Folk album, and was widely regarded as an electric folk masterpiece, getting the attention of the press, critics and influential Radio DJ's like John Peel.

 3rd April NME - Meet the Band!

 19th - 23rd Royal Court Theatre (upstairs) London

 Written by Keith Dewhurst, directed by Bill Brydon the play featured various actors, including Brian Glover and the members of Steeleye.
 The play was a mixture of singing and acting band as it enacted the British army's retreat at Corunna in Spain under Wellington in 1808-09.
 The play was set up on a T shaped stage which reviews said worked well.
 Tim (a weaver) and Maddy (his 'snivelling camp follower) took 2 of the lead roles with Brian Glover and Juliet Aykroyd.
 Peter was a soldier with no tongue and Ashley was a narrator.

 Songs from the play featured on the next two albums and included: Cold Haily Windy Night; The Female Drummer; The Lark in the Morning.
 Other songs were original Dewhurst songs, sometimes with music by Steeleye as well as other traditional songs/Jigs.
 One song 'O'Riordan's Song' was sung by Maddy to the tune of 'When I was on Horseback' with just Tim on his Dulcimer.
 Songs like 'Song of the Advertising Copywriter' were noted as being an interesting counterpoint to the usual Steeleye sound.